Study programme code

 Entrance examination.

 Language proficiency: Estonian: Minimum B2 level according to the Common European Framework of Reference for Languages (CEFR).English: Minimum B1 level according to the Common European Framework of Reference for Languages (CEFR).
-In the event that an applicant lacks the required professional competence in the volume specified for the compensatory module, the student must complete the missing compensatory module courses during their first year of Master's studies, in addition to the regular curriculum.
+If an applicant lacks the required professional competence in the volume specified for the compensatory module, the student should complete the missing compensatory module courses during their first year of Master's studies, in addition to the regular curriculum.

 Degrees conferred